rescript-react-native/rescript-react-native.github.io/docs/example.md

   app component
 - [`./src/App.re`](#srcappre): the actual React Native entry point, using Reason

-_If you used our template as explained in th installation guide, you should already have these files._
+_If you used our template as explained in the installation guide, you should already have these files._

 No worries, you can copy paste this if needed without understanding the content